OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

 Therefore, it is thought to be a companion for your task lists and to-dos.
-The way I use OmniFocus, it is the central pillar of my personal productivity.
+The way I use OmniFocus, it is the central pillar of my productivity.
 I have data scattered over many different applications: E-mail, notebooks, other project management tools, Slack chat.
-But everything actionable, that means, things which require my action, end up in OmniFocus.
+However, everything actionable, that means, things which require my action, end up in OmniFocus.

 In its mindset, OmniFocus is a premium application targeted at power users and people who enjoy a customizable experience with a lot of extra features.
-Thus, it could be a great companion for entrepreneurs, academics, and other people with many self-managed projects and their own mind about how to approach them.
+Thus, it could be a great companion for entrepreneurs, academics, and other people with many self-managed projects and their mind about how to approach them.

 So, under what circumstances is using OmniFocus a good idea?

 This is, where OmniFocus comes in place.
-It is a digital to-do lists with lots of extra features.
+It is a digital to-do list with lots of extra features.
 Other than multiple to-do lists or separate sheets, you can create projects and tasks to organize actions which are related to another.

 Then, single tasks, or full projects, can receive due dates, which are deadlines when they need to be finished.
 You can also defer them to a later date.
 OmniFocus will take care of that.
-It will start reminding you, whether it is a deferred task which is only relevant in future, or an upcoming deadline.
+It will start reminding you, whether it is a deferred task which is only relevant in the future or an upcoming deadline.

-Features like pausing or deferring are implemented in a way to not overwhelm users.
+Features, like pausing or deferring, are implemented in a way not to overwhelm users.
 The database can have hundreds of tasks, which are not even displayed, until the time where they become relevant.

 Single features can be activated and deactivated as needed, making it able to adjust to your preferences.